 - Internationally-trained lawyers: GNRL 6209 – Canadian Graduate Legal Research & Writing (Online) (3 Credits)

 - Professionals without a law degree: GNRL 6149 Introduction to Graduate Legal Studies (3 Credits)

-The required course is typically offered once a year and must be completed in your first term of study:
+The required courses are offered once per year and must be taken in your first and second term as follows: